dankelley/OceanAnalysis.jl/README.md

 # OceanAnalysis.jl

 OceanAnalysis.jl is a Julia package designed to facilitate the analysis of oceanographic data.
-It is at a very early stage of development by someone who is in the early steps of exploring Julia as a supplement to R.
+It is at an early stage of development by someone who is in the early stages of exploring Julia as a supplement to R. The intention is to add/refine features based on tasks that come up in the author's everyday work.

 ## Installation